xdn3/Arduino-Laser-Communication/README.md

 # Arduino-Laser-Communication
-Sends Morse code through a laser diode using arduino.
+A simple (and badly designed) program that takes an input in English from the serial monitor, translates it to Morse code and outputs it using a laser, LED, or buzzer.